Creator Economy 101: A Comprehensive Guide to Boost Your Income as a Content Creator

-However, in many cases there are additional processing, payments, and transaction fees.
+However, in many cases there are additional fees for processing, payments, and transactions.
 For example, the final payout for Substack is usually closer to 80%.

 4 - External Subscription and Tipping Services

-In addition to on-platform tipping services, like during live streams on Instagram and Facebook, there are also several external tipping platforms that creators use for additional income.
+In addition to on-platform tipping services, like during live streams on Instagram and Facebook, there are also several external tipping and subscription platforms that creators use for additional income.

 Among the most prominent are Patreon, Buy Me a Coffee, and Ko-fi.
 These platforms typically take a fairly small cut – Patreon’s top tier will take 12% – or even none.

 Ko-fi, for instance, hands over the entire revenue.
-Instead, it charges a subscription fee for premium features.
+Instead, it charges its own subscription fee for premium features.

 5 - NFTs

 Finally, one of the most recent monetization options for creators are Non Fungible Tokens (NFTs).
 These are blockchain-managed digital assets that can be applied to almost any digital content, from virtual artwork to access to online courses.